hjohn/hs.jfx.eventstream/README.md

 ## Motivation

 This project was created in the hope to add additional functionality directly to JavaFX to address a few of its rough edges.
-Specifically:
+Mainly:

-- Bindings#select, which allows to create bindings to nested properties.
+- Type-safe `Bindings#select` functionality, which allows to create bindings to nested properties.
 The current implementation is not type safe and does not offer much flexibility to customize the binding.

-- Creating bindings to long lived properties (like those part of a model) can easily lead to unintended memory leaks.

 The project purposely contains only a small well defined subset of code adapted from ReactFX with the goal of making the project easier to evaluate for potential inclusion into JavaFX.
-Direct inclusion would offer major advantages by adding default methods to the `ObservableValue` and `Binding` interfaces making classes that implement these interfaces act more like `Optional`s would:
+Direct inclusion would offer major advantages by adding default methods to the `ObservableValue` and `Binding` interfaces making classes that implement these interfaces act more like `Optional`'s would:

     Binding<String> quotedTitleText = model.titleProperty()
         .map(text -> "'" + text "'");  // new `map` method on `Binding`